Find Affordable College Courses

 Greenville, NC

-Our analysis found East Carolina University to be the best value school for visual and performing arts students who want to pursue a master’s degree in North Carolina.
-ECU is a fairly large public school located in the small city of Greenville.
+Our 2023 rankings named East Carolina University the best value school in North Carolina for visual and performing arts students working on their master’s degree.
+ECU is a very large public school located in the small city of Greenville.

 In-state tuition fees for graduate students at ECU are $7,594 per year.